Loading...

 Conclusion

-They can also reduce the chances of kidney infection through proper maintenance of good hygiene and clean toilet habits after passing stools, wiping the anal from front to back after passing stools, and urinating and washing the genitals after sex.
+Good hygiene, clean toilet habits, wiping the anus from front to back after passing stools, and urinating and washing the genitals after sex reduce chances of kidney infections.